Beverly Cleary, beloved author who chronicled schoolyard scrapes and feisty kids, dies at 104

 The “Ramona” books, the last of which appeared in 1999, gained a following that even Mrs. Cleary never expected.

-“Little did I dream, to use a trite expression from books of my childhood, that she would take over books of her own, that she would grow and become a well-known and loved character,” she wrote in the second volume of her memoirs, “My Own Two Feet” (1995).
+“Little did I dream, to use a trite expression from books of my childhood, that she would take over books of her own, that she would grow and become a well-known and loved character,” she wrote in a memoir, “My Own Two Feet” (1995).

 A film adaptation of the first “Ramona” book, with the reversed title “Ramona and Beezus,” starred Joey King as Ramona and Selena Gomez as her older sister and was released in 2010 to mixed reviews.
 It was one of the few spinoffs tolerated by the author, who generally loathed the merchandising of her work.